Block page tab

-This window presents by default the HTTP block page that is displayed during an attempt to access a site that has been blocked by URL filter rules.
+This window shows by default the HTTP/HTTPS block page that appears whenever there is an attempt to access a site that URL or SSL filter rules have blocked.
 In a filter rule, there are 4 versions of block pages to choose from.

 By default, a block page consists of an icon and a message clearly explaining why the page has been blocked, and showing for example, to which URL category the unauthorized website belongs.